-Banks and Post offices give one day's prior notice to field office for purchasing of prize bonds.
-Upon receipt of such advice, Cash Department makes arrangements for delivery of Prize Bonds to Banks/Post offices through special counters.
-Banks/Post offices make payment for bonds by way of depositing cheques drawn on their accounts with field office.
+Banks and Post offices give one day's prior notice to SBP BSC (Bank) office for purchasing of prize bonds.
+Upon receipt of such advice, cash Department makes arrangements for delivery of prize Bonds to Banks/Post offices through special counters.
+Banks/Post offices make payment for bonds by way of depositing cheques drawn on their accounts with SBP BSC (Bank) office.
 In case of encashment by banks/Post offices payment is made to them by crediting their accounts maintained with the Bank.

-• In what book of accounts stock of fresh Prize Bonds are registered?
+In what book of accounts stock of fresh Prize Bonds are registered?